Tom Calma

-Thomas Edwin Calma (born 1953), is an Aboriginal Australian human rights and social justice campaigner, and 2023 senior Australian of the Year.
-He was the sixth chancellor of the University of Canberra (2014-2023), after two years as deputy chancellor.
-Calma was the second Aboriginal or Torres Strait Islander person to hold the position of chancellor of any Australian university.
+Thomas Edwin Calma (born 1953) is an Aboriginal Australian academic and human rights advocate who served as the Aboriginal and Torres Strait Islander Social Justice Commissioner and Race Discrimination Commissioner from 2004 to 2009.
+He was the sixth chancellor of the University of Canberra from 2014 to 2023 and became the second Aboriginal or Torres Strait Islander person to serve as chancellor of an Australian university.
+Calma was designated as 2013 Australian Capital Territory Australian of the Year and 2023 Senior Australian of the Year.